 Applicants need to provide an official copy of their final high school transcripts or a copy of their high school diploma to the Westchester Community College Office of Admissions.
 Contact your high school if you don’t have an official copy to provide.

-Joint Services Transcript All veterans should submit an official copy of their Joint Services Transcript.
-They can submit official copies to the College Office of Admissions or to the Veterans Resource Office.
+All veterans should submit an official copy of their Joint Services Transcript.
+They can have an official copy of their JST sent to the Registrar’s office at eTrans@sunywcc.edu

 Step 3.
 Submit Immunization Records